carpentries/github-skills/README.md

-# A skill-up for new lesson Maintainers
+# A skill-up on GitHub features for lesson Maintainers and Developers

-This lesson will cover the following skills:
+This is a GitHub skill-up for Carpentries lesson Maintainers and Developers.

-- Managing issues (labelling etc.)
+It is designed primarily as a resource for skill-up instructors and leaders, but may also be useful for self-directed learning by lesson Maintainers and Developers.

-- Resolving conflicts
+This lesson covers the following skills:

-  - Update pull-request once merging directly is no longer possible
+- Managing and tracking issues on projects in GitHub more effectively,
-  - Update branch based on changes made on main/upstream repo
+- Reviewing and providing targeted feedback on proposed changes,
-- Reviewing pull-requests
+- Coordinatinh with collaborators to make steady progress on the project,
-- Referencing pull-requests/issues
+- Encouraging newcomers to the project to engage as contributors.

-For any questions contact team@carpentries.org
+For any questions contact team@carpentries.org.